 SIS Art History professor accompanies students on a day trip to Florence to visit the Uffizi Gallery and explore the city.

 Museum Visits in Siena

 Students visit various museums in Siena as part of Italian class and other content courses.
 These include the Duomo, OPA Museum, the Museo Civico, the Santa Maria della Scala, as well as others.

-After the exams are completed and final papers handed in, the students, faculty and staff share in a celebratory final meal to reflect upon the program experience and to say final goodbyes before departure.
+Students, faculty and staff share in a celebratory final meal to reflect upon the program experience and to say final goodbyes before departure.